Norman North Mnemosyne

 Overview:

 I am a blank slate judge.
 I will pretend I have zero knowledge in the round and only learn things from the context you give me.
+Reasonability is non universal, so I should not apply my own logic of what is “true”.
+I do this to avoid my own research of topics and prevent ANY potential for bias.
 Pretty much any argument goes as long as I cannot deduce it is fake, like purple dinosaurs are taking over the world or something (If you are memeing please tell me so I can enjoy it and evaluate it in context of the round, it'll be harder to win against fairness and topicality, but I will still weigh it).
-If you want to incorporate a joke here and there go for it, don't be excessive.
-I have done PFD for four years.
-I have dabbled in all types of debate.
-I've done some speech as well.
-I am laid back, take with that what you will, just respect each other and the round.
-Will not flow CX (unless something crazy happens), carry the points into your speeches.
-CX is for the debaters to get information from their opponents and the judge is a spectator at that point.
+EVIDENCE AND WARRENTING ARE KEY.
+HITTING AS MANY AREAS OF THE AS POSSIBLE ARE KEY.

 Specifics: (Ignore for traditional circuits, keep everything on case)

 Kicks - STATE EXPLICITLY.
 If it is not kicked I’ll assume there is some merit to the argument.
 You cannot kick a turn.
+Kicking after turn concedes it and goes against you.
 If an argument is kicked that means it has been yeeted out of the round and I will no longer consider it under ANY circumstances.
 If there are excessive kicks it will lower speaker points.
 Make intentional strategic choices.

-Theory - Must be brought into the debate the speech after the violation occurred.
+Theory - Must be brought into the debate the speech after the violation occurred, or the proposed violation sticks.
 Theory must be addressed first as usually it is a “think of the out of round implications” type of argument.
+I consider RVIs if they are strong enough, but to win off theory alone has to be blatantly clear.

 Ks - Keep them topical and lay out links to resolution.
-I weigh alts and roles of the ballot very heavily.
+I weigh alts and roles of the ballot/judge very heavily.

 DAs - Usually links are pretty clear so the best strategy is to aim for the impacts on both sides.